awwright/http-progress/draft-wright-http-patch-byterange.md

 # Caveats

+[^2]

+[^2]: This section may be removed before final publication.

+## Indeterminate Length Uploads

-There is no standard way for a Content-Range header to indicate an unknown or indefinite length response starting at a certain offset; the design of partial content messages requires that the sender know the total length before transmission.
-However it seems like it should be possible to generate an indefinite partial content response (e.g. return a continuously growing audio file starting at a 4MB offset).
+There is no standard way for a Content-Range header to indicate an unknown or indeterminate-length body starting at a certain offset; the design of partial content messages requires that the sender know the total length before transmission.
+However it seems it should be possible to generate an indeterminate-length partial content response (e.g. return a continuously growing audio file starting at a 4MB offset).
 Fixing this would require a new header, update to HTTP, or a revision of HTTP.

+## Sparse Documents

 This pattern can enable multiple, parallel uploads to a document at the same time.
 For example, uploading a large log file from multiple devices.
 However, this document does not define any ways for clients to track the unwritten regions in sparse documents, and the existing conditional request headers are designed to cause conflicts.
+Parallel uploads may requires a byte-level locking scheme or conflict-free operators.
 This may be addressed in a later document.

+## Recovering from interrupted PUT

-Servers do not necessarily have to save the results of an incomplete upload; since most clients prefer atomic writes, many servers will discard an incomplete upload.
+Servers do not necessarily save the results of an incomplete upload; since most clients prefer atomic writes, many servers will discard an incomplete upload.
 A mechanism to indicate a preference for atomic vs. non-atomic writes may be defined at a later time.

-When a PUT that updates an existing file has been interrupted, it may not possible to know how much of the request was received by the server, and which content already existed.
-This requires use of a more sophisticated synchronization mechanism, that may use a byte range PATCH, but is otherwise outside the scope of this document.
+Byte range PATCH cannot by itself be used to recover from an interrupted PUT that updates an existing document.
+If the server operation is atomic, the entire operation will be lost.
+If the server saves the upload, it may not possible to know how much of the request was received by the server, and what was old content that already existed.

+One technique would be to use a 1xx interim response to indicate a location where the partial upload is being stored.
+If PUT request is interrupted, the client can make PATCH requests to this temporary, non-atomic location to complete the upload.
+When the last part is uploaded, the original interrupted PUT request will appear.

 # Security Considerations